yc3136/unriddle/README.md

 - **Asian Languages**: Thai, Vietnamese, Indonesian, Malay, Tagalog, Burmese, Khmer, Lao
 - **African Languages**: Swahili, Hausa, Yoruba, Zulu, Xhosa, Igbo
 - **And many more...**

+**RTL Languages:**
+For Arabic, Hebrew, Persian, and Urdu, the LLM response is shown right-to-left and right-aligned for proper readability.
+All other popup content remains in English and left-to-right.

 ### Accessing Settings
 1. **From Extension Popup**: Click the extension icon, then click "Settings"